What is Ethanol?

 Find Ethanol in North Dakota

 Nine out of 10 cars on the road – any car model from 2001 or newer – can use E15 to keep their engines revving.
 E15 is a high-performance fuel, with a naturally high octane that burns cleaner and cooler than regular gasoline.
-It burns cleaner and cooler than regular gasoline.
 Americans are already driving a million miles a day on E15 and reaping these benefits every day – join them and see for yourself.
 Find a station offering E15, or other ethanol blends using the link below!

 Ethanol Series: AgWeek TV